n8n-io/n8n-docs/docs/integrations/builtin/credentials/mqtt.md

 To set things up:

-1. Select the broker's **Protocol**: This determines the URL n8n should use.
-The protocol is the start of the URL.
+1. Select the broker's **Protocol**, which determines the URL n8n uses.
 Options include:
     - **Mqtt**: Begin the URL with the standard `mqtt:` protocol.
     - **Mqtts**: Begin the URL with the secure `mqtts:` protocol.
     - **Ws**: Begin the URL with the WebSocket `ws:` protocol.